JacobIkke/TinyPower/README.md

 - https://www.microchip.com/en-us/product/ATTINY1604#document-table
 - https://start.atmel.com/

-Microchip also provide us with excellent IDE with a free C compiler, AVR Studio, and  7.0 is the latest version.
+Microchip also provide us with excellent IDE with a free C compiler, AVR Studio, and  7.0 is the latest version.<br>
 Can download it from here: https://www.microchip.com/en-us/tools-resources/develop/microchip-studio

 It's possible to use the TinyPower board with arduino IDE, you can install a bootloader if you like to program the chip direct from the arduino IDE.